-Applicants for a Major in Educational Administration and Supervision must also submit the following requirements for review by the EDAS Admission Board:
+Applicants for a Major, or seeking endorsement, in Educational Administration and Supervision must also submit the following requirements for review by the EDAS Admission Board:

-- 1. Letter of application to include professional goals. - 2.
-Current resume. - 3.
-Three letters of reference providing professional support from educational superiors and/or former employers. - Documentation of eight months minimum of "successful teaching experience" as defined by the State Department of Education.
-Contact the Coordinator for Graduate Program in Education for more information. - 5.
+- 1. Letter of application including professional goals. - 2.
+Current resume. - Three letters of reference providing professional support from educational superiors and/or former employers. - Documentation of three years minimum of "successful teaching experience" as defined by the State Department of Education.
+Contact the Coordinator for Graduate Programs in Education for more information. - 5.
 Successful interview with the EDAS Admission Board.